AndreasCnaus/PiCAN_Sense/README.md

 # PiCAN_Sense Project

-The **PiCAN_Sense** project is a system built on a Raspberry Pi 4 running the Raspbian GNU/Linux 11 operating system.
-Its primary function is to read environmental values, such as temperature, pressure, and humidity, from a BME280 sensor via a CAN (Controller Area Network) bus.
-The system uses a self-written CAN driver for the MCP2515 chip, making these readings available to user-space applications for further processing and analysis.
+The **PiCAN_Sense** is a system designed to monitor environmental data using two main components:

+An **STM32WB** microcontroller and a **Raspberry Pi**, which are connected via the CAN bus.
+The microcontroller periodically reads the environmental data ​​from the BME280 sensor and puts them on the CAN bus.
+The Raspberry Pi acts as a central control unit.
+Using a custom developed device driver for the MCP2515 CAN-chip, it receives the environmental data from the microcontroller via the CAN bus and makes them available to the user-space application.

+This two-part architecture is reflected in the repository structure, consisting of the following subrepositories:
+ - **PiCAN**: Contains the Raspberry Pi's MCP2515 CAN-chip driver and user-space application for test and verification.
+ - **STM32WB_CAN_Sense**: Contains the firmware and configurations for the STM32WB microcontroller, along with the necessary custom drivers for the MCP2515 CAN-chip and the BME280 sensor.

 ## System Overview:
            +----------------------------------+